 Christine Todd Whitman is another American Republican politician who was Governor of New Jersey from 1994 to 2001, and head of the EPA under administration of President George W. Bush from 2001 to 2003.
 She said that she would probably support Clinton over Trump.

-It may be a little extreme to say the Trump has no support.
-Trump's base, his core demographic is composed almost entirely of old, white, uneducated men.
-This group of men pine for the glory days when the white man ruled and colored people knew their place.
+Trump does have supporters.
+His core demographic is composed almost entirely of old, white, uneducated men.
+This is a group that pines for the glory days when the white man ruled and “colored” people knew their place.
 They have watched that world slip away and they fear further erosion of their privileges.

 He also has some international admirers.
 Trump was lauded as a “genius” by Russia’a Vladimir Putin and he is also respected by North Korean crazy-man Kim Jong Ill.
 As reported by Reuters, DPRK, North Korea’s State controlled press called Trump “a wise politician and a prescient presidential candidate.”

-Trump also enjoys the support of professional wrestlers (Jesse "The Body" Ventura and Hulk Hogen), a bevy of ditzy airheads (Fran Drescher, Tila Tequila and Jessica Simpson), a convicted rapist (Mike Tyson), a drug addict (Charlie Sheen), and a couple of crazy men (Denis Rodman and Gary Busey).
+Trump also enjoys the support of professional wrestlers (Jesse “The Body” Ventura and Hulk Hogen), a bevy of ditzy airheads (Fran Drescher, Tila Tequila and Jessica Simpson), a convicted rapist (Mike Tyson), a drug addict (Charlie Sheen), and a couple of celebrities whose sanity is highly questionable (Denis Rodman and Gary Busey).

 Climate Action and the Binary Choice between Hilary Clinton and Donald Trump